ebi-uniprot/uniprot-manual/help/blast-submission.md

 | **Option**             | **Description**                       |
 |------------------------|---------------------------------------|
-| **UniProtKB reference proteomes + Swiss-Prot**             | This option is the default selection for BLAST searches.
+| **UniProtKB reference proteomes + Swiss-Prot** | This option is the default selection for BLAST searches. <br>

 [Swiss-Prot](https://www.uniprot.org/help/uniprotkb) includes manually reviewed protein sequences with high-quality annotations.
-Swiss-Prot gives the most reliable and well-annotated entries, this is useful if you’re looking for functional information, conserved domains, or known characterized protein families.
+Swiss-Prot gives the most reliable and well-annotated entries, this is useful if you’re looking for functional information, conserved domains, or known characterized protein families. <br>

 [Reference proteomes](https://www.uniprot.org/help/reference_proteome) are high-quality, representative sets of protein sequences selected to represent the proteomes of species across the tree of life.
-These reference proteomes are designed to serve as benchmarks for comparative genomics, evolutionary studies, and functional annotation.
+These reference proteomes are designed to serve as benchmarks for comparative genomics, evolutionary studies, and functional annotation. <br>

 Swiss-Prot data undergoes expert manual curation, so it contains high-quality data  but is smaller in scope compared to unreviewed data.
-Reference proteomes are included in the search to provide wider coverage to supplement Swiss-Prot entries.
+Reference proteomes are included in the search to provide wider coverage to supplement Swiss-Prot entries. |
-                       |
 | **UniProtKB (TrEMBL)**           | TrEMBL contains computationally analyzed protein sequences that have not been manually reviewed.
 It is much larger than Swiss-Prot and encompasses more species, however these protein entries are not manually annotated.      |
 | **UniProtKB with 3D structure (PDB)**           | This option includes PDB 3D structures and UniProtKB (TrEMBL)                  |
 | **UniProtKB with 3D structure predictions (AlphaFold)**      | This option includes AlphaFold 3D structure predictions and UniProtKB (TrEMBL)                         |